-OJT hours completed by a trainee are eligible to be credited to a future project.
+OJT hours completed by a trainee that exceeds the amount of required hours on the project and are eligible to be credited to a future project.
 Banked-Carryover hours will only be credited when the same trainee that completed the excess hours is used on the future project.